khusantoy/download-fitcity-app/README.md

 ---

-**GitHub repo description** (short, 1 line):
+**Smart redirect page that sends users to Google Play or App Store based on their device — for FitCity UZ app.**:
 ```
-Smart redirect page that sends users to Google Play or App Store based on their device — for FitCity UZ app.